VDA5050/VDA5050/VDA5050_EN.md

 - Change in the `safetyState` object
 - Change in the `newBaseRequest` field
 - Change in the `lastNodeId` or `lastNodeSequenceId` field
-- Change in the `zoneRequests` field
+- Change in the `zoneRequests` array
 - Change in the `batteryState.charging` field
 - Change in the `nodeStates` or `edgeStates` arrays
 - Change in the `actionStates`, `instantActionStates` or `zoneActionStates` arrays